23 Burndown Charts

 • The current iteration (of total iterations in the milestone).

 • All of the requirements (or user stories, or use cases) that need to be completed during the iteration.
-These are often written onto large stickies so that they can be moved around the board as needed.
+These are often written onto large stickies so they can be moved around the board as needed.

 • All of the tasks that have been identified for each of the requirements.
-These are often written onto smaller stickies so that they can be moved around the board as needed.
+These are often written onto smaller stickies so they can be moved around the board as needed.

 • A section labelled “To Do” (or something similar).
 All unassigned and not-in-progress requirements and tasks should be located here.

 • A section labelled “In Progress” (or something similar).
 Assigned requirements and tasks are moved to this section.
-Developer names are often added to the sticky so that everyone knows who is working on what.
+Developer names are often added to the sticky so everyone knows who is working on what.

 • A section labelled “Completed” (or something similar).
 Only when all tasks for a requirement are complete should the large and small stickies be moved to this section.
 At the end of the day, the work completed will be used to update the Burn Down Chart.